 It’s always better to get warranties that are transferable to the new owner should you decide to sell your system at some point in time.

 Inverters tend to have some noise emanating from the fan as this is required for cooling purposes.
 Inverter manufacturers rate their inverters as silent or noisy based on a scale of 1 to 5 where 1 represents the least amount of noise and 5 is the noisiest.
 So, if you need an inverter that is silent then it’s best to check this parameter before buying the inverter.

 Many inverters have a couple of USB ports where you can charge your mobile devices.
 This feature comes in handy especially if you are away from civilization or at a campsite.
 It’s also possible to use a DC to AC power inverter in order to charge your DC devices.

 Some inverters come with mounting brackets and therefore, it can be easy to mount these units on a wall or inside a box.
 Other kinds of inverters will need an external battery box for mounting purposes which might not be as straightforward as mounting a wall-mounted inverter.

 What is the difference between String and Centralized Inverters?

-There are different types of solar inverters, namely the centralized inverter system (centralized grid tied) and the non-centralized inverter system also known as stand alone systems.
+There are different types of solar inverters, namely the centralized inverter system (centralized grid-tied) and the non-centralized inverter system also known as stand-alone systems.
 The string inverter is connected with multiple solar panels in order to produce a higher level of voltage and then to the central inverter that distributes power from all the interconnected solar panels to your local utility grid.
-This system works if you have access to a good connection with the utility grid where there is no risk of blackouts or tripping due to excess production of energy at a given point of time.
+This system works if you have access to a good connection with the utility grid where there is no risk of blackouts or tripping due to excess production of energy at a given point in time.

 In a string system, each solar panel has its own micro-inverter and is connected with the central inverter.
 This type of system works best when there are fluctuations in energy production from one group of panels to another in a solar power plant.